Background distractions and poor audio quality are often the biggest problems with video conferences.

 And, if you are using an online conferencing system, include a quick-start guide in the email invitation.

-Nonverbal communications include the conscious and unconscious movements and postures that communicate our feelings and attitudes.
-And, even though facial cues can be harder for other participants to interpret via video, body language still plays a vital role in how participants perceive interactions.
+Nonverbal communications includes movements and postures that communicate our feelings and attitudes.
+And, facial cues play a vital role in how participants perceive you.

-Quick tips for improving your body language in virtual meetings:
+Quick tips for transforming your body language in virtual meetings:

 Winston Churchill once said, “You will never reach your destination if you stop and throw stones at every dog that barks.”

-Focus on the job at hand and, however tempting, avoid becoming distracted by emails or messages.
-When your gaze is not on your device’s camera, participants in your video conference will assume you are distracted.
-Switch your phone off and exit any applications that generate alerts (such as your email).
+So, however tempting, avoid distractions such as emails or messages.
+When your gaze is not on your the camera, participants will assume you are distracted.
+That means switch off your phone and if using a computer, exit applications such as email that generate alerts.

 Better Body Language We all know that body language is important in business.
 But how important?
 And does is really...